Acute intermittent porphyria, which causes abdominal pain and neurologic symptoms, is the most common acute porphyria.

 People who have attacks of acute intermittent porphyria are often hospitalized for treatment of severe symptoms.

 People with severe attacks are treated with heme given by vein.
 Blood and urine levels of delta-aminolevulinic acid and porphobilinogen are promptly lowered and symptoms subside, usually within several days.
 If treatment is delayed, recovery takes longer, and some nerve damage may be permanent.

 Dextrose given by mouth (or by vein if people are vomiting) can also be beneficial, particularly in people whose attacks are brought on by a low-calorie, low-carbohydrate diet, but these measures are less effective than heme.

-Pain can be controlled with drugs (such as opioids).
+Pain can be controlled with drugs (such as acetaminophen and opioids).